Scottish Women's Hospitals for Foreign Service: Archives

 Scottish Women's Hospital Archives are also held at The Women's Library at the Library of the London School of Economics, ref 2SWH The Women's Library also holds a Scrapbook on Scottish Women's Hospital from the time, ref 10/22.
 Papers of individuals who were part of SWH now held at The Women's Library include the Papers of Elsie Bowerman ref 7ELB the Papers of Vera "Jack" Holme ref 7VJH, as well as individual books, postcards and photographs related to the Scottish Women's Hospital and of several of the women who served.

 The Women's Work Collection at the Imperial War Museum holds many photographs of the SWH.

 Additional SWH members' materials are held in various archive offices: memoirs of Katherine North née Hodges are in the Leeds Russian Archive; the journals of Mary Lee Milne are held by the National Library of Scotland, papers of Lilas Grant and Ethel Moir are in the Central Library, Edinburgh; the Lothian Health Archives hold the letters of Yvonne Fitzroy and more than sixty other documents relating to the hospital; a Photograph album relating to the Scottish Women's Hospital in Salonika, 1907–1918 (ref RCPSG 74) is held at the Royal College of Physicians and Surgeons of Glasgow, whilst the Schlesinger Library, Harvard University holds the papers of Ruth Holden.
 The Public Record Office of Northern Ireland also holds papers of the Scottish Women's Hospitals in Serbia papers ref D1982.
 The National Library of Scotland holds film footage of a Scottish Women's Hospitals unit in action and Scottish Screen has a documentary silent film, 'one of the earliest documentaries' of the front line medical and nursing activities, taken at the SWH units in Villers-Cotterês and in Salonika.

+Further Information

+In its "Gallantry" section, the website "First World War Women" has biographies of Kate Luard, Yvonne Fitzroy, and Beatrice Hopkinson, with links to related diaries and YouTube presentations.
+Fitzroy's book "With the Scottish Nurses in Roumania" can be downloaded from the Glasgow Trades House Library.

+Reims Monument and Roll of Honour

+The city of Reims has erected a monument to French and allied nurses killed on active service in France.
+It stands in Place Ceres on the former main road.
+Also maintained in the city archives is a Roll of Honour with all their names, arranged by their country of birth.